dwbrott/authentik-branding/flows/Invalidation.md

 # Invalidation Flow
-Login via an Authentik application
+Logout of an Authentik application

 - Works with Authentik version 2025.8.3
 - Replace _brand_ in these instructions with a unique string for each brand you create